 Manvir “Mick” Grewal, Sr. is the founding and managing partner of Grewal Law PLLC.
 He graduated from the University of Michigan with a Bachelor of Arts and Thomas M. Cooley Law School.
 He also holds a Master of Laws in Taxation from John Marshall Law School.
 Mick is licensed to practice in Michigan (1993), Illinois (1994), Washington, D.C.
 (1994), United States Tax Court (1994), United State Court of Appeals for the Sixth Circuit (2003), Federal District Court of Colorado (2018), United States District Court for the Southern District of Indiana (2019) and Eastern and Western District of Michigan Federal Court.

-He began his career in 1993 and focused his practice on criminal and family law, civil litigation as well as estate work.
-In the last decade, he has immersed himself into learning new areas of the law including sexual assault, medical malpractice, personal injury and medical marijuana.
+Mick began his career in 1993 focusing his practice on criminal and family law, civil litigation, and estate work.
+In the last decade, he has immersed himself in learning new areas of the law, including sexual assault, medical malpractice, personal injury, and medical marijuana.

 He is passionate about helping people, giving a voice to those who feel like they don’t or can’t have one.
 Through his work in the legal field and in his community, he is paving the path for a brighter, safer tomorrow.
 As a volunteer, Mick is involved with the Ingham County/City of Lansing Community Corrections Advisory Board, Small Talk (Board Member), LEAP (Board Member), Survivor Strong LLC (Board Member), Wayne County SAFE (Advisory Board), Global Sports Development (Advisory Board) and the Michigan Human Trafficking Task Force

-Applicants may submit their resume + cover letters to firstname.lastname@example.org.
+Applicants may submit their resume and cover letter to email@example.com.